'I haven't been this excited about a sport since cyclo-cross' – we tried Hyrox and Crossfit, and one of them actually improved our riding

 Due to my innate need to compete, I tried dabbling with Crossfit.

 Hyrox was different.
-I was immediately taken by the fast track approach to getting strength and conditioning training done.
-Within a one hour coached session I manage weight training, functional strength training and complete a workout that leaves me gasping for breath in an oxytocin rich state after smashing a workout.
+I was immediately taken by the fast-track approach to getting strength and conditioning training done.
+Within a one-hour coached session I manage weight training, functional strength training and complete a workout that leaves me gasping for breath and on an oxytocin-rich post-session high.

 It also gives me numbers.
 The ability to consistently measure progress over just those three hours a week is reminiscent of cyclists' desires to always be recording fastest times, or highest power when out riding.